-After telling the story of the Good Samaritan, Jesus said that we should think of all people we meet as neighbors and do what we can to help them when they are in need.
+After telling the story of the Good Samaritan, Jesus said that we should think of all people we meet as neighbors and do what we

 I generally take this responsibility seriously, but sometimes I fail-as I did recently while vacationing in Arizona.
 In front of a fast-food restaurant, a young man asked me to help him.
 He and his wife were about 300 miles from home and had used up their cash to fix their car radiator.
 They had no checkbook or credit card.